-SAHRC Staff bring over 25 years of experience working directly with local and state MCH programs, providing technical support to state-level adolescent health professional programs and staff as well as unique perspectives from backgrounds in public health, school health, education and organizational development.
+SAHRC staff bring over 25 years of experience working directly with local and state MCH programs and providing technical support to state-level adolescent health professionals.
+They offer unique perspectives from backgrounds in public health, school health, education, public policy, and organizational development.

 Lynn Bretl, MPP

-Lynn is passionate about the health and well-being of young people, and how we can better support their growth and development by empowering public health professionals to implement evidence-informed strategies and practices.
-For over 20 years, her professional career has focused on translating what we know of best practices in youth development, sexual health education, and clinical services for young people, into practice and policy that directly impacts young people.
-Her previous experiences working directly with young people continue to inspire her, as does sharing the innovative strategies her colleagues at the state and local levels employ to advance adolescent health in their communities.
+Lynn is passionate about the health and well-being of young people, and supporting their growth and development by empowering public health professionals to implement evidence-informed strategies and practices.
+She has spent her career focusing on translating best practices in youth development, sexual health education, and clinical services for young people into practice and policy.
+Her ongoing experiences working directly with young people inspire her, as do the innovative strategies her national colleagues develop at the state level to advance adolescent health in their communities.
 Lynn also serves as an Adjunct Instructor, in the University’s Division of Epidemiology and Community Health.

 Katie brings almost two decades of experience as a strategic communications consultant.
 Her mission-driven work includes racial equity, reproductive health, and anti-sex trafficking projects in county government, philanthropy, and Planned Parenthood MN/ND/SD.
 Author of an award-winning young adult novel, ’89 Walls (Wise Ink, 2015), she is known for her ability to engage and align diverse stakeholders to define and advance a shared mission and build inclusive narratives.
-Well-versed in the foundations of healthy youth development, Katie views it “as the thin end of a powerful wedge, one that can crack our most persistent racial and economic disparities.”
+Katie views healthy youth development as the thin end of a powerful wedge, one that can crack our most persistent racial and economic disparities.